lucprincen/website/content/post/2017-07-01-inclusive-design.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 ## Conclusion
 I need to learn a lot more about the practicalities and, if I'm working on an assignment, I need to prototype a lot more and for more target audiences.
-I also heard a new word which I really liked: Neurodiversity :)
+All in all I've expanded the scope of my understandind of accessibility.
+What I'd like to do now is follow a workshop on how to convince clients that investing in A11y matters :)

+One thing I'd also like to mention is that I learned the word Neurodiversity.
+And as [a parent of an autistic kid](/my-kid-has-a-merge-error/), I just have to say that I really love that word :) <3